Vbhargavj/Web-Scraping-/README.md

 # Web-Scraping-
-this is only learning purpose
+this is only for learning purpose